cescgie/File-access-permission-with-MySQL-authentification/README.md

-# Password-Protection-Using-MySQL-
+# Password Protection Using MySQL For Mac/Unix User

-Using mod_auth_mysql to protect files via a database for mac/unix user
+Step by Step Guide for Installation --><a href="http://yoggifirmanda-it.blogspot.de/2015/03/user-authentication-with-apache-and.html">Tutorial</a>